 Email evidence between the parties from prior to the alleged sexual touching incident was also introduced in the trial.
 One of these was an email in which the accused told the complainant she should ‘… wear something special’ to a date next week.
-To this, the complainant replied that she was looking forward to it and that [the accused] ‘just made my day…and weekend”.
+To this, the complainant replied that she was looking forward to it and that ‘just made my day…and weekend”.
 She also made references to the accused’s tan, which she stated was darker than hers.
 To this, the accused replied that it was “very cool” that he ‘made her weekend’ and further, “At least you don’t have tan lines (every man’s fantasy)”.

 The only issue in Shields was whether the Crown had proven beyond a reasonable doubt that the complainant did not subjectively consent to the sexual touching incident.

 The Criminal Code s.
 273 defines consent as the “voluntary agreement of the complainant to engage in the sexual assault in question”.
 With regards to sexual assault offences, under section 272 and 273 of the Code, ‘no consent’ was obtained when, by words or conduct, the complainant expresses a lack of agreement to engage in the sexual activity, or to continue to engage in the sexual activity after having previously consented.